 SediCon is currently developing a new Ejector Dredge for the recovery of several gates of the intake tower in Necaxa reservoir.
 Our engineers did a site visit last week, to assess the conditions at the site and ensure a proper design capable of facing all the challenges of the project.

-The reservoir is located on the old town of Necaxa, and it is part of a set of power plants that make up the Necaxa Hydroelectric System.
-The Necaxa Hydroelectric System is composed by the Necaxa HPP, Tepexic HPP and Patla HPP; with a total installed capacity of 205 MW.
+The reservoir is located in the old town of Necaxa, and it is part of a set of power plants that make up the Necaxa Hydroelectric System.
+The Necaxa Hydroelectric System is composed of the Necaxa HPP, Tepexic HPP, and Patla HPP; with a total installed capacity of 205 MW.
 The original storage capacity of the reservoir is 51 Mm3.
-However, the reservoir has been in operation since 1905, suffering a significant accumulation of sediments, that is now blocking two gates.
+However, the reservoir has been in operation since 1905, suffering a significant accumulation of sediments, that are now blocking two gates.

 The system is expected to start operation during May 2020.